Best advice to maintain strength without a gym?

 So how much do you have to do to maintain strength levels?

 Based on a study of 70 people where participants did 3 sessions per week of strength training for 16 weeks then were divided into 3 groups.
 Group 1 reduced training to one session a week (30%) Group 2 to one set of the exercise once a week (11%) and Group 3 ceased completely.
 In groups 1 and 2 strength gains were maintained, in-fact the younger participants (between 25-35) continued to gain strength.
 This was sustainable for up to 8 months.
 The take home message here is that doing anything helps, the key is maintaining intensity.
 They still lifted heavy.

 What does it all mean?

-You probably shouldn’t expect to get any stronger until the gyms re-open if you were training regularly before-hand unless you can get your hands on some really heavy stuff, but if you are new to the strength training world or were thinking about giving it a go, it’s a great time to learn some movements that can be directly transferred to the gym!
-Why not get your muscles used to resistance training and hit the ground running when gyms re-open!
+You probably shouldn’t expect to get any stronger until you get back in the gym if you were training regularly before-hand, unless you can get your hands on some really heavy stuff, but if you are new to the strength training world or were thinking about giving it a go, it’s a great time to learn some movements that can be directly transferred to the gym!
+Why not get your muscles used to resistance training and hit the ground running when you get back to the gym!

 Don’t go it alone!

 Like any other exercise, strength training is a skill.
 If you’re new to it, get help from someone who knows what they are doing.
 If you have experience, but need some ideas of how to achieve a high enough intensity for your home program, the team at Star Physio are here to help.
 Click here or call 64249578 to book with Steve or one of our other experts.

 Rønnestad, B. R., Hansen, J., Hollan, I., Spencer, M., & Ellefsen, S. (2016).
 Impairment of performance variables after in-season strength-training cessation in elite cyclists.
 International journal of sports physiology and performance, 11(6), 727-735.